STEEL OR ALUMINUM PLANS & CUTTING FILES

 necessary.
 You will need to read and absorb all these instructions BEFORE you start the

-assembly of your kit.
+assembly of your STEEL OR ALUMINUM PLANS & CUTTING FILES.
 These instructions are intended to introduce you to building from a

 already a competent welder then please seek assistance.